A push-pull workout is a style of training that targets muscles based on whether they involve a pushing or pulling action.

 - Limit your exposure to blue light from screens before bed.

-- Avoid the consumption of caffeine at least 6 hours before bed.
+- Avoid consuming caffeine before bed.

 - Use blackout curtains or a sleep mask to induce deep sleep.